 So what is it that makes it so “smart” anyway, and why is my old irrigation controller considered “dumb”?

 You see, I’ve grown attached to my old irrigation controller because we spend so much time together.
-I constantly have to check on him and adjust his times to ensure I’m not overwatering or under-watering.
+I constantly check on him and adjust his times to ensure I’m not overwatering or under-watering.

 Well, that is what makes smart irrigation controllers “smart”; they are technologically advanced enough to determine on their own whether or not my landscape needs watering, and if so, how much.
 This can not only save me a lot of time but money as well, by only irrigating when plants really need it.

 No matter how efficient a traditional irrigation controller’s watering schedule is, it cannot take into account changing weather conditions and adjust the watering schedule automatically.

 Smart controllers base their watering schedule upon evapotranspiration (ET).
-ET is the amount of water lost from the soil through evaporation plus the water actually used by the plant, both of which are dramatically affected by changing weather conditions.
+ET is the amount of water lost from the soil through evaporation plus the water used by the plant, both of which are dramatically affected by changing weather conditions.

-Smart controllers determine how much ET has occurred and replaces only the water that the plant needs.
+Smart controllers determine how much ET has occurred and replaced only the water that the plant needs.

 This specialized irrigation controller uses weather information and site conditions to determine how much water to apply and when to irrigate.
-Some of these controllers use a combination of historic and on-site weather data to determine these needs.
+Some of these controllers use a combination of historic and on-site weather data to assess these needs.

-Another kind of irrigation controller uses a subscription service that downloads ET needs on a daily basis.
+Another kind of irrigation controller uses a subscription service that downloads ET needs daily.
 Others rely on soil moisture sensors buried in the ground to determine the irrigation schedule.
-Another kind of irrigation controller even uses a combination of these three methods.
+Finally, another kind of irrigation controller even uses a combination of these three methods.

-Smart controllers are smart not only because of the technology involved in the way they function but also because it only waters when plants need watering.
+Smart controllers are smart because of the technology involved in the way they function and because it only waters when plants need watering.